Aeolia (album)

-Aeolia is the second demo by Norwegian progressive metal band Leprous, released in 2006.
+Aeolia is the second demo album by Norwegian progressive metal band Leprous, released in 2006.
 It was recorded and mixed at Symfonique and Juke Joint Studio by Mnemosyne.
 Art Design by Bjørn Tore Moen.
 Although a self-released demo, it is occasionally regarded as the band's first full-length album due to the running time being longer than that of most other Leprous recordings.